Usher (musician): 1997–2003: My Way and 8701

 Usher developed a friendship with American record producer Jermaine Dupri, with whom he co-wrote and produced several tracks for his second album, My Way, released on September 16, 1997.
 The album's lead single, "You Make Me Wanna...", reached number one in the United Kingdom, becoming Usher's first record to be top single; this resulted in him increasing in popularity.
 It also became Usher's first gold- and platinum-certified single in the United States.
 The album's second single, "Nice & Slow", peaked in January 1998 at number one on the Billboard Hot 100, giving Usher his first US number-one single.
-In February of the same year, the single was certified platinum by the RIAA.
-My Way has been certified six-time platinum in the United States.
+In February of the same year, the single was certified platinum by the Recording Industry Association of America (RIAA).
+My Way has been certified seven-time platinum in the United States.

 "You Make Me Wanna..." won the Best Male R&B/Soul Single at the 1999 Soul Train Music Awards.
 In the closing months of 1997, Usher embarked on a series of tour engagements including a spot on Puffy's No Way Out tour, dates with Mary J. Blige, and the opening spot on Janet Jackson's The Velvet Rope Tour.
 Usher's first concert album, Live, was released in 1999, which featured appearances by Lil' Kim, Jagged Edge, Trey Lorenz, Shanice, Twista and Manuel Seal; the album has been certified gold in the United States.

 Usher made his acting debut on the UPN television series Moesha, which resulted in a recurring role on the series and subsequently his first film role in 1998's The Faculty.
 Usher's extracurricular activities outside of the recording industry gathered momentum over the following year, as he was cast in the soap opera The Bold and the Beautiful.
 He completed two more films, She's All That, and his first starring role in Light It Up.
 He also appeared in the Disney TV movie Geppetto.